LindemannRock/craft-icon-manager/README.md

   - Any other SVG icon library

 #### SVG Sprite
-- Point to an SVG sprite file
+- Point to an SVG sprite file containing multiple `<symbol>` elements
-- Set optional ID prefix
+- Set optional ID prefix for icon references
+- **Performance**: Sprite file is loaded once and injected into the page DOM, allowing all icons to reference the same sprite
+- **Best for**: Projects using many icons from the same set (e.g., 10+ icons)
+- Supports standard SVG sprite format with `<symbol id="icon-name">` structure

 #### Font Awesome
 - Supports Font Awesome v7 (latest)